Lizard Lighthouse: Lighthouse Heritage Centre

 Opened in 2009 with a grant from the Heritage Lottery Fund, the Lizard Lighthouse Heritage Centre is located in the lighthouse engine room, which still features some of the original engines.
 Interactive exhibits and displays focus on the history of the lighthouse, the life of a lighthouse keeper, and the role of lighthouses in sea safety.
 Currently, the buildings around the site are being used as holiday cottages.
+As of 2023, the heritage centre was closed 'with no signs of it reopening'.

 Original machinery

 One of the lighthouse's old magneto-electric generators is now in the collection of Thinktank, Birmingham Science Museum.
 The other is still in situ in the engine house; it carries a plate marked:

+The carbon arc lamp, which served as the light source from 1903 to 1926, is also preserved within the lighthouse.

 After the compressed-air foghorn was decommissioned its machinery was left in place and it was still occasionally sounded to mark special occasions.
 Prior to the opening of the Heritage Centre two of the four Gardner engines were removed (one with its attached compressor, the other with its attached generator); they were subsequently acquired by the Internal Fire Museum of Power in Wales.
 The other two compressor sets remain in place in the engine room.